 Below is the top 5 difference between Horizontal Integration vs Vertical Integration :

-Both horizontal integration and vertical integration are popular choices in the market; let us discuss some of the significant Difference Between Horizontal Integration vs Vertical Integration :
+Both horizontal integration and vertical integration are popular choices in the market; let us discuss some of the significant differences:

-- Horizontal Integration generally emphasizes on the market primarily on Perfect condition market, whereas Vertical integration sees the Industry as a whole and concentrates on the different functional segment of the industry.
+- Horizontal Integration generally emphasizes the market primarily on the Perfect condition market.
+In contrast, Vertical integration sees the Industry as a whole and concentrates on the different functional segments of the industry.

-- The primary objective is to gain market share, remove competition and gain pricing power in case of horizontal integration.
-But on the other hand, the primary objective of vertical integration emphasizes operational efficiency and followed by margin expansion.
+- The primary objective is to gain market share, remove competition, and gain pricing power in case of horizontal integration.
+On the other hand, vertical integration increases efficiency and expands margins by creating self-sufficiency through functional departments working together.

-- The Capital required in case of Horizontal integration is much more than Vertical integration as the amount of goodwill is included within the deal.
-Vertical integration can be classified into two parts viz.
+- The Capital required in the case of Horizontal integration is much more than Vertical integration, as the amount of goodwill is included within the deal.
+Vertical integration can split into two parts, viz.
 Forward integration and backward integration.

 Horizontal Integration vs Vertical Integration Comparison Table